 This is a really, really hard question to answer.
 Our instinct is simple, the Mavic Pro is totally still worth purchasing, but what do you want out of a drone?

-If your goal is to put a superb camera into the air, we can recommend many drones with higher price tags, and one that is a bit cheaper, all with better cameras.
+If your goal is to put a superb camera into the air, we can recommend many drones with better cameras.
 If you want a machine that is extremely portable, we can think of a few that are smaller and lighter but offer similar flight capabilities.
+It’s really quite hard to recommend the Mavic Pro over the newer DJI drones, as all of the newer machines have an advantage or two, including better cameras, longer flight times, greater connectivity range, on-board storage, more obstacle avoidance sensors, and more.
+Again, the Mavic Pro is a great drone, but the newer drones are better.

 What it boils down to, the DJI Mavic Pro is not the best drone on the market.
 That said, it remains an absolute favorite for many pilots.